atifkhan161/index-media/README.md

 # index-media
 Stream media via index links

-## Dependency
-Mpv player is used to stream media.
-Make sure Mpv is installed in system (path variable)
 ## Current State
 This is very much a work in progress.

-- [ ] Other media player support
 - [ ] Improve UI/UX
 - [ ] Add Dashboard for Movies/Tv-series
 - [ ] Link bookmark